 RAN2 is not sure which is the correct understanding:

-The UE always supports 2Tx-2Tx switching on a pair of bands if the UE supports 2 layers UL MIMO on the two bands
+The UE always supports 2Tx-2Tx switching on a pair of bands if the UE supports 2 layers/ports UL MIMO on the two bands

-The UE may not support 2Tx-2Tx switching on a pair of bands even if the UE supports 2 layers UL MIMO on the two bands (i.e., per-band-pair UE capability to report whether to support 2Tx-2Tx switching is needed, e.g. based on the presence/absence of 2Tx-2Tx switching period).
+The UE may not support 2Tx-2Tx switching on a pair of bands even if the UE supports 2 layers/ports UL MIMO on the two bands (i.e., per-band-pair UE capability to report whether to support 2Tx-2Tx switching is needed, e.g. based on the presence/absence of 2Tx-2Tx switching period).

 Question 2.
 (To RAN4)